 The Hotel Colon Barcelona has an aura of old school glamour, a staid elegance which over the years has attracted many a famous name.
-The list is long and includes characters such as Joan Miró, Hemingway, Jean Paul Sartre, Steven King, Sofia Loren and Francis Ford Coppola.
+The list is long and includes characters such as Joan Miró, Hemingway, Jean Paul Sartre, Stephen King, Sofia Loren and Francis Ford Coppola.

-Hotel Colon has 145 rooms, complete with air-conditioning, bathrobe and slippers, a hairdryer, satellite TV, a safe, minibar and internet access.
+Hotel Colon has 145 rooms, complete with air-conditioning, bathrobe and slippers, a hair dryer, satellite TV, a safe, mini-bar and internet access.
 The single rooms are 19 square metres and are situated at the back of the hotel so whilst you don't get the fantastic view you do get peace and quiet.
 The double rooms are about 26 metres squared and the double with the cathedral view are 27.

 The reception staff are friendly and professional and can help you with everything from restaurant bookings to car hire.

 There are also 2 meeting rooms in Hotel Colon Barcelona.
 The Marina room has a capacity of 150 and the Miró can fit up to 60.
 The rooms are available for any type of occasion including weddings.

 The hotel restaurant is called the Carabela and serves up Catalan and international cuisine at a hefty price.
 However you can always just get a coffee on the outside terrace in the shadow of the cathedral and watch all the people go by.